yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

 - A virtual network gateway, associated with the Gateway subnet
 - A route table
 - Azure SQL Database Managed Instance (SQL MI), added to the ManagedInstance subnet
-- A JumpBox with Visual Studio 2019 Community edition and SQL Server Management Studio (SSMS installed, added to the Management subnet
+- A JumpBox with Visual Studio 2019 Community edition and SQL Server Management Studio (SSMS installed, added to the Management subnet)
 - A SQL Server 2008 R2 VM with the Data Migration Assistant (DMA) installed, added to the Management subnet
 - Azure Database Migration Service (DMS)
 - Azure App Service Plan and App Service (Web App)
 - Azure Blob Storage account

-> You can review the steps to manually provision the lab resources in [Appendix A](./Appendix-A).
+>**Note**: You can review the steps to manually provision the lab resources in [Appendix A](./Appendix-A).

 1. Before running the ARM template, it is beneficial to quickly verify that you will be able to provision SQL MI in your subscription.
 In the [Azure portal](https://portal.azure.com), select **+Create a resource**, enter "sql managed instance" into the Search the Marketplace box, and then select **Azure SQL Managed Instance** from the results.